Kry9t0n/EasyNote/README.md

 - printing the document (also with a network printer)
 - open and save documents
 - highlight important content of the document
-- search words in the text (if the searched word in included several times only the first one will be marked)
+- search words in the text
 - insert the actual date and time into the text
 - give user help with the shortcuts and mnemorics
 - copy and paste content with a menu button